smguggen/evental/README.md

    If `calculatable` is truthy, it attaches the callback as the event's calculatable callback.
 Each event can only have one calculatable callback at a time to be called and return a value every time the `calc` method is called for that event.

    Both versions return the unique key that is automatically generated and attached to the callback for use in referring to the callback in the `off` method to detach the callback from the event

+   In the callback `this` defaults to the Srcer Events instance, but you can change that by passing a different caller into the Srcer Events constructor, or at any time by setting the value of `events.caller`

 2. **onCalc** *(eventName, callback)*
    Equivalent to calling `events.on(eventName, callback, true)` - names the callback as the calculatable function for the event, replacing the current one if it exists